simoore/raspberry-pi-projects/README.md

 * `v4l2-ctl --list-devices` shows which device is mapped to the camera
 * `iostat` to monitor IO usage
 * `free -m` to monitor memory usage
+* `v4l2-ctl --list-formats` lists the image formats that the video devices use

 A user must be part of the video group to use the camera.